 Care that will be given in the future

-Basically, the five main characteristics of the breed that made people fall in love with Golden Retrievers will still be the same, no matter what the color or size of the dog is.
+Basically, the five main characteristics that make people fall in love with golden retrievers will remain the same, regardless of the dogs' colour or size.

 Conclusion

-The interest in Golden Retrievers by color, along with “rare” variations, continues to increase, especially due to their looks and trends on the internet.
-Variations for English Cream and red Goldens exist, but information on mini or dwarf Goldens must be viewed with caution.
+The interest in Golden Retrievers by colour, along with “rare” variations, continues to increase, especially due to their looks and trends on the internet.
+While variations for English cream and red Goldens exist, one must approach information on mini or dwarf Goldens with caution.
 Knowing what reality is, what marketing is, and what ethics are will help in making informed decisions by future owners.
-Ultimately, what a Golden Retriever is worth is not in color or in marketing, but in healthy, well-tempered, and well-treated conditions.
+Ultimately, what a Golden Retriever is worth is not its colour or in marketing, but its healthy, well-tempered, and well-treated conditions.

 0 Comments